TeamIlluminati/G1ANT/Instagram Addon/Commands/InstagramSenddmCommand.md

 ## Description

-This command allows user to post a specific image on Instagram.
+This command allows user to send a message to recipient on Instagram.

 | Argument        | Type | Required | Default Value | Description |
 | --------        | ---- | -------- | ------------- | ----------- |